fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

-Bitcoin wallets at their core are a collection of private keys.
+Fabcoin wallets at their core are a collection of private keys.
 These collections are stored digitally in a file, or can even be physically stored on pieces of paper.